Laser-Equipped Noble Gas Mass Spectrometer

 (Micromass VG 5400)

-The noble gas mass spectrometer is a VG5400 from Micromass (now GVI) and is a well-proven instrument for analysis of all the noble gases.
+The noble gas mass spectrometer is a VG5400 from Micromass (now Isotopx), a well-proven instrument for analysis of all the noble gases.
 This instrument is routinely used for step-heating argon extraction, but is also capable of and calibrated for He analysis.
-Sample heating for step-heating Ar extraction is accomplished using a 30W MR-10 infrared CO2 laser from New Wave Research/ESI.
-The laser and mass spectrometer are automated and can be operated remotely.
+Sample heating for step-heating argon extraction is accomplished using a 30W MR-10 infrared CO2 laser from New Wave Research/ESI.
+The laser and mass spectrometer are automated and can be operated remotely

-The installation of the VG5400 was completed in the fall of 2001.
-Between 2003 and 2007 890 step-heating dates on samples and standards were completed; from 2008 to mid-2012 860 step-heating and total fusion dates on samples and standards were completed, along with analyses of irradiation monitors, calibrations, and blanks.
-The samples are analysed for researchers at UBC, Canadian and international universities and Government geological institutions, exploration and mining companies, and independent consultants and scientists.
+The installation of the VG5400 at PCIGR was completed in the fall of 2001.
+Between 2003 and 2007, 890 step-heating dates on samples and standards were completed.
+From 2008 to 2017, around 2,100 step-heating and total fusion dates on samples and standards were completed, along with over 1,000 analyses of irradiation monitors, calibrations, and blanks.
+The samples are analyzed for researchers at UBC, Canadian and international universities and government geological institutions, exploration and mining companies, and independent consultants and scientists.